WisTex/WisTex-Public-License/README.md

 If different licenses apply to different parts of the combined script, you must disclose this to your end users and to people who obtain the source code.

-If the scripts are combined in such a way where it is unclear which license applies to a particular piece of code, the entire "new work" must be available for license under this license.
+If the scripts are combined in such a way where it is unclear which license applies to a particular piece of code, the entire "new work" must be available for license under this license, except in cases of incompatible licenses.

 ### Combined Works with Incompatible Licenses